nextcloud/documentation/admin_manual/configuration_server/harden_server.rst

 ************************
 Default SSL configurations by web servers are often not state of the art and require fine-tuning for an optimal performance and security experience.
-The available SSL ciphers and options depends completely on your environment and thus giving a generic recommendation is not really possible.
+The available SSL ciphers and options depend completely on your environment and thus giving a generic recommendation is not really possible.

-We recommend to use the `Mozilla SSL Configuration Generator`_ to generate a suitable configuration suited for your environment, furthermore the free `Qualys SSL Labs Tests`_ give a good guidance whether the SSL server was correctly configured.
+We recommend to use the `Mozilla SSL Configuration Generator`_ to generate a suitable configuration suited for your environment, furthermore the free `Qualys SSL Labs Tests`_ give good guidance about whether the SSL server was correctly configured.

 Use a dedicated domain for ownCloud